toniclecb/springbootregistration/readme.md

 Create the class FileStorageConfig to store the directory of upload.
 In SpringbootRegistrationApplication class there is the call to config file and we print the value of directory.

+In FileStorageController.uploadFile() we recive a MultipartFile, in the FileStorageService.saveFile() we save it and return the filename!
+In FileStorageService we have the constructor that create directories.
+In the request the file needs to be set in body with type "form-data" (parameter "file").
+UploadFileResponseVO class was created to return some info to user in the response.